-Every school in Wales will have access to a new bilingual digital music platform to help enable every child and young person to discover their first musical notes.
+Every child and young person in Wales will have free access to a new bilingual digital music platform to help them discover their first musical notes.

-Funded by Welsh Government as part of the National Music Service provision, the Charanga Cymru digital platform is now available free of charge to all schools in Wales as a teaching and learning resource to support the National Plan for Music Education.
+Charanga Cymru is a digital platform which is now available free of charge to all schools in Wales as a teaching and learning resource to support the National Plan for Music Education.
 The bilingual platform has been developed through partnership work between the Welsh Government, Charanga and the Welsh Local Government Association.

 To help teachers become familiar with the new platform, a resource pack for six weeks of work will be provided initially for each of the progression steps in the Expressive Arts Area in the Curriculum for Wales.
 Children can enjoy singing, listening and responding, improvising, and creating new music.
 The resources offered will grow as we work with more Welsh artists and contributors.